NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 cd workspace
 ```

-1. Get in the habit of checking to make sure you're in the right place. `pwd` stands for "print working direcotry" and will show you the filepath to your current location.
+1. Get in the habit of checking to make sure you're in the right place. `pwd` stands for "print working directory" and will show you the filepath to your current location.
 ```
 pwd
 ```